 There is proof, evidence, that the Bible is true.
 In Islam, or Mormonism, both religions were professed to be given from God to one man though revelations.
 In the case of the Mormon religion to Joseph Smith by an Angel and via gold tablets.
 In both cases we have to rely essentially on the word of one person as to the truth of matter.
 In contrast, in the Biblical story, God spoke to hundreds of people or prophets over several thousand years though revelations.
 Further may miracles and revelations were witnessed by thousands, indeed hundreds of thousands of people over this time period, including but not limited to events of the exodus, the time of the Jewish people living in what is now Israel, on down to the miracles of Jesus.

 But how to we know they are true?
-Were the prophecy's really written before the fact, or later after the events.
-Here one has to look at the preponderance of the evidence, and the antiquity of the Bible Books seems very much to be the correct conclusion.
+Were the prophecy's really written before the fact, or later after the events?
+Here one has to look at the preponderance of the evidence, and the antiquity of the Bible books seems very much to be the correct conclusion.
 I will not go onto here, one can do there own research.
 Archaeological evidence is even now surfacing of the exodus, from chariot wheels in the Red Sea crossing area, to the finding of the correct site of the Mt where Moses received the Ten Commandments.
-Later in Jesus day and after he was mentioned in other historical writings in his day.
-There of course is little way to physically prove is Jesus preformed miracles, but to disprove them one would have to disprove the hundreds of thousands professed witnesses to the events, as opposed to the one professed witnesses in the other two religions.
+Later in Jesus day and after, he was mentioned in other historical writings at that time.
+There of course is little way to physically prove if Jesus preformed miracles, but to disprove them one would have to disprove the thousands of professed witnesses to the events, as opposed to the one professed witnesses in the other two religions.

 I will not go over them all here, one can search on-line,